-- 9.1 Solar PV developments and aviation activity can safely co-exist.
-There are many examples of solar PV developments being sited on or near to an aerodrome38.
+- 9.1 Solar PV developments and aviation activity can safely co-exist and there is a growing number of examples of both on-aerodrome and near aerodrome solar PV developments.
 Safeguarding an aerodrome and its aviation activity is essential, and glint and glare effects may cause a safety concern under certain conditions.
-Therefore a glint and glare assessment of a proposed solar PV development is essential when it is to be sited in the vicinity of an aerodrome. - 9.2 More recently, the effect of solar reflections from building developments with surfaces capable of producing specular solar reflections has been raised as a potential concern at a number of UK airports. - 9.3 This section presents a recommended assessment approach, based on previous guidance and experience within the UK, Ireland and internationally.
+Therefore a glint and glare assessment of a proposed solar PV development is essential when it is to be sited in the vicinity of an aerodrome. - 9.2 More recently, the effect of solar reflections from building developments with surfaces capable of producing specular solar reflections has been raised as a potential concern at a number of UK airports. - 9.3 This section presents a recommended assessment approach, based on previous guidance and experience within the UK and internationally for on and off-aerodrome developments.

 - 9.4 The two main receptors that require consideration within an aviation glint and glare assessment are pilots in aircraft and air traffic controllers in the Air Traffic Control (ATC) Tower.
 Helipads and alternate aviation receptors are considered separately within this sector. - 9.5 Whilst a proposed solar PV development may be located such that air traffic controllers have no view of the solar panels, pilots navigating the airspace above will almost certainly have a view of the solar panels.
 Where a view of the solar panel exists, a solar reflection may be possible.
 A view of a solar panel does not however guarantee that a solar reflection is possible. - 9.6 There is no technical limit (distance) within which a solar reflection is possible towards the ATC Tower or pilots, however the significance of a reflection decreases with distance.
-This is because the proportion of an observer's field of vision that is taken up by the reflecting area diminishes as the separation distance increases. - 9.7 Seasonal variations or additional development may change the view from the ATC tower towards the solar panels over time. - 9.8 Terrain and shielding by vegetation are also more likely to obstruct an air traffic controller's view at longer distances. - 9.9 In general, the geometry of the relationship between typical ground mounted solar panels and the movement of the Sun in the northern hemisphere means that ATC towers due east and west of the panels are most likely to view a solar reflection for south facing arrays panels.
+This is because the proportion of an observer's field of vision that is taken up by the reflecting area diminishes as the separation distance increases. - 9.7 On-aerodrome reflections may be considered more significant than those that originate outside of the aerodrome's boundary, particularly at greater distances. - 9.8 Seasonal variations or additional development may change the view from the ATC tower towards the solar panels over time. - 9.9 Terrain and shielding by vegetation are also more likely to obstruct an air traffic controller's view at longer distances. - 9.10 In general, the geometry of the relationship between typical ground mounted solar panels and the movement of the Sun in the northern hemisphere means that ATC towers due east and west of the panels are most likely to view a solar reflection for south facing arrays panels.
 ATC towers north or south of the panels are very unlikely to experience a solar reflection unless the solar PV development and ATC Tower are in close proximity i.e. an on-aerodrome development.

 Pilots may experience solar reflection from a greater number of locations because of the changing location and altitude of the aircraft.